wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 A tombstone for a replicated or partitioned region expires after 10 minutes.
 Expired tombstones are eligible for garbage collection by the Geode member.
 Garbage collection is automatically triggered after 100,000 tombstones of any type have timed out in the local Geode member.
 You can optionally set the `gemfire.tombstone-gc-threshold` property to a value smaller than 100000 to perform garbage collection more frequently.

-**Note:** To avoid out-of-memory errors, a Geode member also initiates garbage collection for tombstones when the amount of free memory drops below 30 percent of total memory.
+**注意:** To avoid out-of-memory errors, a Geode member also initiates garbage collection for tombstones when the amount of free memory drops below 30 percent of total memory.

 You can monitor the total number of tombstones in a cache using the `tombstoneCount` statistic in `CachePerfStats`.
 The `tombstoneGCCount` statistic records the total number of tombstone garbage collection cycles that a member has performed. `replicatedTombstonesSize` and `nonReplicatedTombstonesSize` show the approximate number of bytes that are currently consumed by tombstones in replicated or partitioned regions, and in non-replicated regions, respectively.
 See [Geode Statistics List](https://geode.apache.org/docs/guide/17/reference/statistics_list.html#statistics_list).